yohasebe/tcse-documentation/FAQ.md

 TCSE is made available free for non-commercial educational and scientific use, but please use this system at your own risk.
 All materials and information are provided "as is," with no warranties or guarantees whatsoever.

-TCSE is created by Yoichiro Hasebe at Doshisha University, Kyoto, Japan.
+TCSE is created by [Yoichiro Hasebe](https://yohasebe.com) (yohasebe@gmail.com) at Doshisha University, Kyoto, Japan.

 ## How frequently is TCSE database updated?